 Students will develop an appreciation for each human person as unique and precious and worthy of respect and a dignified existence.
+They will appreciate a personal relationship with God and seek to experience and appreciate spiritual growth as a part of their personal journey.
 As noted previously, the Preamble of the Belizean Constitution in its first sentence affirms acknowledging the supremacy of God.
 It is therefore important to recognise this important value to enhance the moral and spiritual growth of our children.
 Consequently, students will develop qualities essential for surviving and being effective in the real world.
 These qualities include, but are not limited to honesty, perseverance, resilience, reliability, and respect towards others and self.